 The Navy implements mitigation measures (described in Section 5.3.2, Acoustic Stressors), including the power-down or shut-down (i.e., power off) of sonar when a marine mammal or sea turtle is observed in the mitigation zone, during activities that use sonar and other transducers.
 The mitigation zones encompass the estimated ranges to injury (including permanent threshold shift [PTS]) for a given sonar exposure.
 Therefore, the impact analysis quantifies the potential for mitigation to reduce the risk of PTS.
-Two factors are considered when quantifying the effectiveness of mitigation: (1) the extent to which the type of mitigation proposed for a sound-producing activity (e.g., active sonar) allows for observation of the mitigation zone, which is determined by species-specific characteristics and the viewing platform.
+Two factors are considered when quantifying the effectiveness of mitigation: (1) the extent to which the type of mitigation proposed for a sound-producing activity (e.g., active sonar) allows for observation of the mitigation zone prior to and during the activity; and (2) the sightability of each species that may be present in the mitigation zone, which is determined by species-specific characteristics and the viewing platform.
 A detailed explanation of the analysis is provided in the technical report Quantifying Acoustic Impacts on Marine Mammals and Sea Turtles: Methods and Analytical Approach for Phase III Training and Testing (U.S. Department of the Navy, 2018b).

 In the quantitative analysis, consideration of mitigation measures means that, for activities where mitigation is feasible, some model-estimated PTS is considered mitigated to the level of temporary threshold shift (TTS).
 The quantitative analysis does not analyze the potential for mitigation to reduce TTS or behavioral effects, even though mitigation could also reduce the likelihood of these effects.
 In practice, mitigation also protects all unobserved (below the surface) animals in the vicinity, including other species, in addition to the observed animal.
 However, the analysis assumes that only animals sighted at the water surface would be protected by the applied mitigation.
-The analysis, therefore, does not capture the protection afforded to all marine species that may be near or within the mitigation zone.
+The analysis, therefore, does not capture the protection afforded to all marine species in the vicinity of animals sighted at the ocean surface within the mitigation zone.